abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 	public String toString(){ return "Testing..."; }
 }
 ```
+- Only `static final` fields are allowed in record body
-- Non-static fields (instance fields) aren't allowed inside record body (since record instance is supposed to be immutable)
+- Non-static fields (instance fields) aren't allowed inside record body (since record instance is supposed to be immutable) even if they're `final`
-- Instance Initializers aren't allowed since initializaion is possible only via constructor, also no instance fields exist acc to above rule so no point of instance initializer blocks
+- Instance Initializer blocks aren't allowed since initializaion is possible only via constructor, also no instance fields exist acc to above rule so no point of instance initializer blocks

 ## Nested Classes
 Class within another class.